 Digital channel accessibility

-CaixaBank.es is the only commercial banking portal with an AA accessibility level according to the W3C-WAI guidelines for 2.0 web content.
+The corporate portal complies with the AA accessibility level of the W3C-WAI Web Content Accessibility Guidelines 2.0.
+It is the sole commercial banking portal with this accreditation.
 This ensures accessibility in terms of elements such as colour contrast, text size, images and layout.
 ILUNION carries out half-yearly audits to detect any possible problems.

 Cards with Braille system